-MDOT is interested in collaborating with companies who are interested in testing highly automated and connected vehicles in Maryland.
+MDOT is interested in collaborating with companies who are interested in working together on connected and automated vehicle technology and/or testing highly automated and vehicles in Maryland.
 We have several different transportation facilities that could be utilized, providing a variety of different scenarios and conditions to test in.
-Of course, it is important that we keep the safety of the traveling public as our first priority, and to help facilitate the necessary dialogue with potential companies we have established a permit system to help us better understand your needs and ensure you understand our priorities.
-The permits will be issued by MDOT’s Motor Vehicle Administration, and the expression of interest will open the door to conversations with the appropriate agencies that might be impacted.
-One-stop-shopping for a connection to all the relevant public sector agencies that might need to be engaged!
-Each testing scenario is unique, and we are ready and willing to work with organizations interested in testing connected and automated vehicles.
+Of course, it is important that we keep the safety of the traveling public as our first priority.
+To help facilitate the necessary dialogue with potential companies, we have established a system to help us better understand your needs and ensure you understand our priorities with the testing permits issued by MDOT’s Motor Vehicle Administration.
+As a first step, the Expression of Interest will open the door to conversations with the appropriate agencies that might be impacted – one-stop-shopping for a connection to all the relevant public sector agencies that might need to be engaged!
+Each testing scenario is unique, and we are ready and willing to work with organizations interested in collaborating on connected and automated vehicle technology.
 Begin the discussion by clicking here to complete the expression of interest.

 Recently, MDOT submitted an application to the U.S. Department of Transportation to designate a portion of the Interstate 95 corridor in Maryland – from Aberdeen Proving Ground to the Fort Meade/University of Maryland region -- as a future Automated Vehicle testing and deployment area.
 The application was in response to USDOT’s notice of intent to designate a select number of “proving grounds” across the country, which will help accelerate the development of AV technology to achieve a better understanding of the long-term impacts of self-driving vehicles.